rialibb/Deep-Attention-Q-Network-for-Drug-Recommendation/README.md

 ├── pipelines.py                  # Experiment pipelines (comparison, ablations, testing)
 ├── main.py                       # Entry point for running tests and evaluations ├── README.md                     # Project documentation
-└── requirements.txt              # Dependencies
+├── REPORT.pdf                    # The report of the project.
+The code correspond to section 3 of the report └── requirements.txt              # Dependencies
 ```